ludocode/onramp/docs/virtual-machine.md

 The given exit code must be non-zero.
 (The VM is allowed to ignore this and does not need to check.)
 See the notes on exit codes in [exit](#exit) above.

 This system call is optional and is not typically implemented by Onramp VMs.
-If not implemented, the Onramp libc uses the exit syscall instead.
+If not implemented, programs will typically use the `exit` syscall instead.
 (This system call mainly exists so that programs can pass along the VM's exit to child programs so they can take down the whole VM if a critical error occurs.)